jennybeaudin/step-up-it/projects.md

 ## Project 3: Photo Gallery

-Students will design and build a photo gallery using HTML and CSS.
+Students will build a photo gallery using HTML and CSS.
 The photo gallery will include a display of thumbnail images that are clickable in order to view a larger size image with an associated title and description.
 This project focuses on basic layout and must use